AlejandroMarquino/Technical_test/README.md

 ## ***How would you split the project in milestones?***

-The first step was ***the workflow design*** the workflow design that I was going to follow to get the idea, in a structured way, of what milestones did I need to develop and when to do it.
+The first step was ***the workflow design*** that I was going to follow to get the idea, in a structured way, of what milestones did I need to develop and when to do it.

 For the diagrams and designs I have used Draw.io and Figma.